finnigar/finnigar/README.md

     * Click Enter, and repeat the process for every other item in the list.
     * Enter a number instead of a * if you wish to use numbered lists.
 Note that the number should have a period after it.
 For example, do not start the line as "1", but rather as "1."

 You now know some of the basics to using Markdown!
 You may find these helpful when writing your résumé.
 Of course, there is much more to Markdown than just these steps, such as the ability to add clickable links, images, and much much more.
-Feel free to check out the "Additional Resources" section of this document for more information on how to use Markdown.
+Feel free to check out the "More Resources" section of this document for more information on how to use Markdown.

 You have now learned the tools you need to get started on hosting your résumé!